Introduction

-This document provides instructions for embedding PC WEB SDK in web application.
-In order to understand better how to work with PC we recommend you to read the following documents as well:
+This document contains instructions for integrating PC SDK into a web application.
+To better understand how to work with PC, we also recommend reviewing the following documents:

-PC WEB SDK allows you to implement the full functionality of PC directly in your web application.
+PC SDK for Web allows you to implement the full PC functionality directly in your web application.

 Project integration

-The PC WEB SDK library can be imported into your project from the SafeTech npm repository.
+The PC SDK library can be imported into your project from the SafeTech npm repository.

 npm i @safetech/pcsdk